Jithendra1101/ScoreMyResume/README.md

 ## 📦 Deployment

-- **Frontend:** Deploy on Vercel, Netlify, or your preferred static hosting.
+- **Frontend:** I had Deployed it on Vercel.you can choose Vercel, Netlify, or your preferred static hosting.
 - **Backend/AI:** Handled by Puter.js cloud services.

 ---